 More Models to Follow

 An initial run of 30 of the RBW MGBs is planned and a fixed head GT will follow in 2021.
 The RBW system and drivetrain can be put into other body shells and the company has plans for E-Type Jaguar roadster and coupe models and a classic mini.
-The MGB comes with a price tag of £90,000.
+The MGB comes with a price tag starting at £90,000.

 A Classic Car Deserves a Classic Number Plate